 That’s right—SBA loans aren’t all the SBA offers.
 The SBA has regional and district offices you can go to for a variety of business resources and advice.
 Maybe you want to meet other business owners, learn about small business financing, take classes, or connect with new business opportunities.
-Whatever you want from a small business association, an SBA community group in your area is a great place to start.
+Whatever you want from a local small business association, an SBA community group in your area is a great place to start.

 In general, the SBA is a great resource for all things small business, so don’t miss out on anything the SBA has to offer—both online or in your local area.